danyaljj/sahand/Readme.md

 ## About the name
 *Sahand* (Kurdish/Persian : سهند), is a mountain in East Azerbaijan Province, northwestern Iran.
-Itt is the highest mountain in the province of East Azarbaijan. ([Read more](https://en.wikipedia.org/wiki/Sahand))
+It is the highest mountain in the province of East Azarbaijan. ([Read more](https://en.wikipedia.org/wiki/Sahand))